xfiveco/generator-chisel/docs/content/docs/development/pages.md

 - Page is accessible at `project-name.test/{page-slug}`
 - If you haven't before, flush the rewrite rules _Settings -> Permalinks -> Save changes_

-### Front-end templates
+### Static Website

-When you add a page on front-end templates project, the project index is regenerated and the page is added to it.
+In Static project in creates Twig template in `src/templates` directory or it creates Twig templates or markdown files in `content` directory if it is used.
+The project index is regenerated (if it's used) and the page is added to it.

 ## Removing pages

-On the front-end templates project you can remove pages by deleting them from `.yo-rc.json` and running `yo chisel:page` (without any page name) to regenerate the project index.
+To remove the page remove its template or content file, and remove it from WP Admin or project index if necessary.